 by Vesanto Melina

 To give an historical background, early research on protein, which began some fifty years ago, mainly used rats to provide the biological data.
-These small mammals have significantly different protein needs.
+However, the protein needs of these small mammals are significantly different from those of humans.
 Baby rats double their birth weight in 4 days and triple it in a few weeks.
 Humans are not meant to gain weight that fast – and do not want to!
 Rats also have fur, and growing fur uses specific amino acids.
 The research rats were only allowed a single food as their protein source, such as meat, egg, or wheat, rather than the mix that any animal or human would freely choose.
 The animals were slaughtered when experiments ended, ensuring that any long-term health impacts on the rats never came to light.

-The limited parameters of this early research led us to undervalue plants as a quality source for our somewhat different human protein needs.
+The limited parameters of this early research led us to undervalue plants as a quality source of protein for humans.
 Early research also found protein deficiency in some malnourished populations whose diets were mainly plant-based.
 It was later recognized that the real nutrition problem stemmed from lack of food variety (such as 80 percent of calories from unleavened bread, or from rice), and insufficient calorie intake.
 More recent research has clearly established that human protein and essential amino acid requirements are easily met by entirely plant-based diets.

 A modernize definition of protein quality should therefore include: